2025 Oahu Guide: Experience Oahu Like A Local

 Bishop Museum

-bishop museum is a great place to learn about both the ancient and present Hawai’i—with spaces to understand the art, science and history of Hawai’i it is one of the best places to get entertained and informed simultaneously.
+Bishop Museum is a great place to learn about both the ancient and present Hawai’i—with spaces to understand the art, science and history of Hawai’i it is one of the best places to get entertained and informed simultaneously.

 SOUTH SHORE